-19. 28 U.S.C. § 2254(a) (2012).
-Because there are no federal laws that regulate state criminal proceedings, as a state prisoner you must prove that your custody violates the U.S. Constitution.
+^{20.
+28} U.S.C. § 2254(a).
+Because there are no federal laws that regulate state criminal proceedings, as a person incarcerated in state custody you must prove that your custody violates the U.S. Constitution.
 Remember, you can raise state constitutional violations in your petition, but only if they amount to a denial of your rights under the federal Constitution.